cjneely10/EukMetaSanity/INSTALLATION.md

 # Installation

-Run the install script.
-This assumes you have conda&ge;4.8.3 installed, that you have conda activated, and that you are in your `(base)` conda environment.
+Ensure you have `conda`&ge;4.8.3 installed, that you have conda activated, and that you are in your `(base)` conda environment.
+Then, run the following commands:

 ```
 git clone https://github.com/cjneely10/EukMetaSanity.git